QuTech-Delft/OpenQL/docs/manual/first_program.rst

 Depending on the architecture and compiler configuration, different output files may be generated.
-The above only applies because of the default pass list for the "none" architecture: a cQASM writer, followed by a scheduler, followed by another cQASM writer.
+The above only applies because of the default pass list doe the "none" architecture: a cQASM writer, followed by a scheduler, followed by another cQASM writer.
 This is fully configurable.